DaanMol/project/PROCESS.md

 Need to make the graphs scale with the computer screen.
 The points are now on the line in the individual chart.
 Thanks Jasper!
 Added about page with sources

+# day 15
+Monday
+The large timeline now shows proper data and the lines are separated.
+The panels are now the proper size.
+The page now scrolls down to the individual chart.
+This only happens for the overall timeline because that only shows one thing.
+The page does not scroll for the individual timeline because that shows more than one dataset.

+# day 16
+Tuesday
+Reduced amount of global variables.
+Changed colors of other party states to match the color of the line above.